Because lately you have been putting in a truckload of time in your business, but you can’t seem to get any traction.

 If you focus on those two aspects, you’ll find yourself closing more and larger deals."

 “I started speaking at small local events and eventually worked myself up to bigger conferences.

 I attended Toastmasters in my local area to work on my stage presentation skills.
-I put thought into my the clothing I wore and how my hair looked.
+I put thought into the clothing I wore and how my hair looked.

-I made sure my slide deck was visually appealing and not overwhelming.
-Lastly, I practiced in front of a camera to discover all of the little nuances that I do that could be distracting, and fixed them.
+Finally, I practiced in front of a camera to discover all of the little nuances that I do that could be distracting and fixed them.

 People who attended that first speaking event booked me for bigger speaking events, and like a domino effect, it compounded to larger events.

-Okay, you've now just read a lot of great tips on how to land high-profile speaking gigs.
+Okay, you've just read a lot of great tips on how to land high-profile speaking gigs.

 The important thing is to not get overwhelmed by all the information.

+Let’s keep it simple.
 Pick one tip and start implementing it today!